 In APEX, you can add links to the dimension columns of a crosstab to drill down to the bottom of a hierarchy, and use a Reset button to return to the top level.

 Powerful Analytic views

 Oracle Database 12.2 introduced a powerful new feature for business intelligence.
 While this feature is specific to the database, APEX can be used as a presentation layer on top of analytic views.

 An Analytic View is created on top of a fact table and several dimensions and hierarchies.
 It supports aggregations of measures on different hierarchy levels for each dimension.

 Blah.
 Blah.
 Blah.
 What all of this means is you are able to perform analytics on a vast amount of data quickly and easily.
 The resulting analytic data can then be displayed in APEX reports and visualizations.

 Most medium-sized businesses don’t need complicated and expensive business intelligence solutions.
 While the software may offer a tremendous range of features, you likely will only use ten percent of them and ignore the rest.
-Why would you spend so much money for something you don’t need.
+Why would you spend so much money on something you don’t need?